jodconverter/jodconverter/doc/general/performance.md

 > Tests made with jodconverter-cli and Apache OpenOffice 4.1.3 on a laptop with a quad-core Intel(R) Core(TM) i7-6500U CPU @ 2.50GHz processor and Windows 10

-In general, conversions to/from OpenDocument take less time than equivalent conversions involving other formats since OpenDocument is the native OpenOffice/LibreOffice format.
+In general, conversions to/from OpenDocument take less time than equivalent conversions involving other formats since OpenDocument is the native OOo format.
 (E.g. ODT to PDF is faster than DOC to PDF.)
 Other factors affecting performance include the presence of graphics, charts, and other objects in the document, macros etc.

 The bottom line is that you should make some benchmarks of your own - with documents of the types and complexities required by your application - to understand if the performance is adequate for your purposes, or if you need to throw more hardware at the problem.